SparshChadha/multi-agent-system/README.md

 ## Overview
 This project implements a multi-format autonomous AI system using LangGraph and Google Gemini models.
 It's designed to receive raw text input, classify its format (Email, JSON, PDF) and business intent, route it to a specialized agent for processing, and then determine an appropriate action based on the agent's output.
 The system logs its operations, optionally using Redis for persistent memory.

+A Streamlit web application is also provided for a user-friendly interface to trigger workflows, upload files, input data, and monitor real-time logs and output.

 ## Architecture & Flow
 The system is built as a directed acyclic graph (DAG) using LangGraph.
 The main components and flow are as follows: